-Vietnam braces for Typhoon Vamco, 53 dead in the Philippines
+Vietnam braces for Typhoon Vamco, 67 dead in the Philippines

-Hanoi, Vietnam and Manila, Philippines (CNN)Typhoon Vamco is hurtling towards Vietnam, expected to make landfall early Sunday, after leaving 53 dead in the Philippines, making it that country's deadliest storm this year.
+Hanoi, Vietnam and Manila, Philippines (CNN)Typhoon Vamco has made landfall in Vietnam after leaving 67 dead in the Philippines, making it that country's deadliest storm this year.

-Packing winds of up to 165 kph (103 mph), Vamco is forecast to hit a swathe of Vietnam's central coast from Ha Tinh to Quang Ngai province, the government's weather agency said Saturday.
+Packing winds of up to 150 kph (93 mph), Vamco hit Vietnam's coast roughly 100km (62 miles) northwest of Da Nang Sunday local time, according to CNN Weather.
+Although the storm is weakening and will continue to do so as it moves inland, there is still a threat of flooding and landslides.

-"This is a very strong typhoon," said Prime Minister Nguyen Xuan Phuc, warning provinces in Vamco's projected path to prepare for its impact.
+"This is a very strong typhoon," said Prime Minister Nguyen Xuan Phuc, before the storm hit as he warned provinces in Vamco's projected path to prepare for its impact.

 The provinces planned to evacuate 468,000 people by the end of Saturday, according to state media citing the government's disaster management authority.

 Vietnam is prone to destructive storms and flooding due to its long coastline.
-Vamco will be the 13th storm to hit the Southeast Asian country this year, where more than 160 people have been killed in natural disasters triggered by a series of storms since early October.
+Vamco is the 13th storm to hit the Southeast Asian country this year, where more than 160 people have been killed in natural disasters triggered by a series of storms since early October.

 "There has been no respite for more than eight million people living in central Vietnam," said Nguyen Thi Xuan Thu, president of the Vietnam Red Cross Society.
 "Each time they start rebuilding their lives and livelihoods, they are pummeled by yet another storm."